Guidelines for Nominators of Awards

 When nominating recent Award and Prize winners, please remember that a person cannot be rewarded twice for substantially the same body of work.

-Referees are required for career-stage awards.
-The nominator should contact the referees once receipt of nomination is acknowledged by RSC Office.
+Referees are required for some RSC awards.
+Please check the criteria for the individual Award to find out if this is the case.
+If references are required, the nominator should contact the referees once receipt of nomination is acknowledged by RSC Office.
 The nominator is responsible for informing the two referees that they must provide reports by 31 January.
 Nominators should forward the CV and supporting statement for each candidate to the two referees, for reference.
 Referee reports should be a maximum of 500 words in length and should address the selection criteria outlined above.

 RSC Office will contact nominators and referees of candidates with outstanding references one week after close of nominations on 15 January once only.
 Any applications without the requisite two referees' reports will be discounted at this stage.
 Referees will be asked to state their relationship with the candidate and the references that they provide will be passed to the relevant Division Committee.